 Ukrainian National Guard

-The backbone of the Ukrainian National Guard was composed from the MVD Internal Troops plus a KGB division stationed near Kharkov.
+The backbone of the former Ukrainian National Guard was composed from the MVD Internal Troops plus a KGB division stationed near Kharkov.
 On 07 October 1991 the Presidium of Ukraine's Cabinet of Ministers approved a package of draft laws concerning the creation during the next two years of a Ukrainian National Guard and army.
 The draft laws forsaw Ukraine's transformation, in accordance with the principles enshrined in the republic's Declaration of State Sovereignty, into a neutral state and a nuclear-free zone.
-It is envisaged that the size of the new Ukrainian army will not exceed 450,000 and that its role will be purely defensive.
+It was envisaged that the size of the new Ukrainian army would not exceed 450,000 and that its role would be purely defensive.

 On 01 December 1991 a new nation emerged on the map of Europe.
 Ukraine's overwhelming vote in favor of independence and separation from the unraveling Soviet Union demolished the hope of reconstructing any kind of union with centralized institutions to govern the Soviet republics.
 Since the December 1 referendum, Ukraine moved quickly to establish the attributes of independent statehood.
 Customs officials and KGB border troops around Ukraine's western borders had for some time been sporting the blue and yellow colors of the new state.
 Ukraine's national guard grew in numbers, and the government moved decisively to establish Ukrainian control over all conventional military forces on Ukrainian territory.